DarieMunros/DarieMunros/README.md

 # Darie - Employee Leave - Due to Surveillance Software

-## Do not trust this company, save your work and emails every day and watch out for probation reviews, be ready to resign to save your reputation, you do not deserve to be micromanaged by some Kim Jong-un that does not value your time.
+## Do not trust this company, save your work and emails every day and watch out for probation reviews and beyond, be ready to resign to save your reputation, you do not deserve to be micromanaged by some Kim Jong-un that does not value your time.

 **When you work as a developer, remember that a company’s priorities are not the same as your own.
 Organizations exist to protect their interests, their legal position, and their reputation - sometimes at the expense of the individuals who work for them.
 This doesn’t mean every company is malicious, but it does mean you should operate with professional caution.
 Treat your career and your reputation as assets that you personally manage.
-Document your work, keep clear records of decisions, and avoid assuming that “good intentions” will protect you if something goes wrong.**
+Document your work, keep clear records of decisions, and avoid assuming that your good intentions will protect you if something goes wrong.**

 ## Safety Measures while you Work for Corporations